 - Turn the dough out onto a smooth surface and divide into 8-10 equal pieces.
 8 pieces will give you 8 large bagels; 10 pieces will give you 10 smaller bagels.
 Roll each piece in your palm to form a smooth ball, then use your thumb to press through the center of each ball, stretching the hole to form your bagel.
 Cover the bagels with a clean kitchen towel and let rest for 20 minutes while you prepare the next step.

-- Preheat oven to 425°F. Prepare 2 baking sheets lined with parchment paper and set aside.
+- Preheat oven to 425°F. Prepare 2 baking sheets lined with parchment paper or a silicone baking mat and set aside.
 Bring a pot with 2 quarts of water and 2 Tablespoons granulated sugar to boil.

 - Place your bagels in the boiling water for 15-30 seconds on each side**.
 The bagels should float (if not, see notes below).
 You can likely fit 2-3 bagels in the pot at a time, just make sure there is enough room for them to float openly as they will expand.
 Remove from the boiling water using a slotted spoon and transfer to the prepared baking sheets.
 If needed, you can reshape the bagels a little after they've cooled.

-- Lightly brush the bagels with egg wash, then dip the top into your chosen toppings, if using (such as sesame seeds, poppy seeds, or everything bagel seasoning).
-You can also sprinkle the toppings onto each bagel.
+- Whisk together the egg white 1 Tablespoon water to create the egg wash.
+Lightly brush the bagels with egg wash, then sprinkle with your chosen toppings, if using (such as sesame seeds, poppy seeds, or everything bagel seasoning).
+You can also dip the bagels into the toppings if you prefer.

 Lauren Roberts says